miracl/sample-mobile-app-android/WebsiteLoginSample/README.md

 <img src="images/qr_reader.png">

-Once the information from the QR code has been read within `onQrUrlReceived(String url)`, the access code and the base url are obtained from the qr-read url.
+Once the information from the QR code has been read within `onQrResult(String result)`, the access code and the base url are obtained from the qr-read url.

 ```
-Uri qrUri = Uri.parse(url);
+Uri qrUri = Uri.parse(result);
 ```

 ```